DorothyMerritts/ears226/README.md

-# ears33
+# EARS33: Earth Surface Processes and Landforms
-Surface Processes course at Dartmouth
+This is a geomorphology course taught at Dartmouth College.
+This repository contains data tutorial activities and associated files.
+It also contains a showcase of student coding projects.